artsafin/coda-schema-generator/README.md

 ```
 When the table data is loaded this struct is guaranteed to contain `Name` and `RowID`.

-The `Data` will be empty because it requires extra HTTP request to be populated.
+The `Data` will be empty because it requires an extra HTTP request to be populated.
 The `Data` field has a type of the target referenced table.
 It will be used by deep data loaders, see [Deep loading](#deep-loading) section below.

 `Name` is a value of Display column of the referenced table.
 In some usecases having just this value may be enough for the purposes of the app even without deep-loading of the row data.
 However using Name in cases except printing to the user is not recommended as the semantic use of the `Name` in app cannot be reliably verified against changes of Display column in Coda.